INTRO

 When It Might Make Sense to Pause or Re-Evaluate

-- Legal permission is unclear
+- Legal status is unclear

-- Local care would clearly be more appropriate
+- Local care is more appropriate

 Final Takeaway